 Here are some of the materials which may impact your cost.

 Artificial grass.
-The medium to high grade material sells for two to three dollars per square feet.
+The medium to high-grade material sells for two to three dollars per square foot.
 It is important that you choose the best available artificial turf within your budget.
 After all, you expect it to last for a long time and lower quality material will quickly lose its sheen.

 Additional Materials.
 While not a significant factor, here are the other items that will need to be purchased.